Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 ## LiveAgent OData service

-### Why is the Odata service not returning all the information from the db?
+### Why is the OData service not returning all the information from the db?
 The OData service can just return data belonging to your account.

-### Why is the Odata service not working?
+### Are you getting an unauthorised error while querying the OData endpoint?
-Does your user have an admin role?
-Odata just  works for admin roles.
+In case you are getting an unauthorised error, check that the API access token used belongs to a user that has the administrator role for the account used in the query.

 ### How to retrieve all content from a particular collection?(Ex: Conversation, Message)
 To achive this you could use some trick like filtering by some value very big like: